 In the same Observer piece the journalist asks Randolph what will happen to the Survey after becoming Vice-Chancellor of the University of London.
 The reply: it will continue at UCL “as time permits.”
 The journalist concluded his piece, presciently, by writing “For Professor Randolph Quirk, one suspects, time will permit.”

 After my gap year at UCL I went back to the Netherlands to study at Utrecht University for my degree in English Language and Literature, but returned to UCL in 1984 to study for an MA in Modern English Language.
-Randolph was no longer teaching because he had left for Senate House.
+Randolph was no longer teaching because he had left for Senate House down the road to become Vice-Chancellor of the University of London.
 By this time Sidney Greenbaum had succeeded him as the Quain Professor of English Language and Literature and as Director of the Survey of English Usage.

 One day we got talking about a topic that was then in the news and being debated in the Lords, namely sexual acts between men.
 We had different views on the issue, but he respected my opinion and invited me to attend the debate from the public gallery that night as his guest.
 It was quite a surreal event with grandees like the Chief Rabbi Immanuel Jacobovits and Margaret Thatcher holding forth on the matter.